 Other Snack Ideas

 Nuts.
-Since nuts are high in calories, it is best to serve them along with another snack such as fruit.
+Nuts are a healthy choice, but since nuts are calorie dense, it is best to serve them along with another snack such as fruit.
 A small handful of nuts is a reasonable serving size.
 Examples include peanuts, pistachios, almonds, walnuts, cashews, or soy nuts.
-Look for nuts that are unsalted.

 WARNING: A small but growing number of kids have severe peanut and/or tree nut allergies.
 Before bringing in peanuts, peanut butter, or other nuts as a snack, check to make sure none of the children has an allergy.